Carlijavier5/hackerType-HackGT-9/README.md

 # hackerType
-a typing game built to help you learn programming syntax.
+A typing game built to help you learn programming syntax.

+#Please open mainPage.html to access the website as intended.